vendia/examples/features/share/graphql/graphql-enhancements/golang1.x/README.md

 go run conditional-update.go -itemname="Thing 3" -ship 1000
 ```

-After a period, the address associated with the Dead-Letter notification will receive a notification.
+After a period, the address associated with the error notification will receive a notification.
 The body will contain information about the failed mutation.
 You can see the condition was not met.
 The difference between the requested quantity and on-hand was not greater than or equal to the 297 units available.

 ```json
 {"mutation": "updateSelf_Inventory(id:\"017f64cc-9587-c0ad-6f07-39644846ee5c\",input: {lastUpdated: \"2022-03-07T12:13:56Z\", quantity: -703},condition: {quantity: {ge: 297}}){error}", "submission_time": "2022-03-07T17:13:56.815992+00:00", "id": "017f655f-9350-6de2-ffae-98dcba22cb0f", "owner": "Warehouse", "transactionId": "017f655f-9350-6de2-ffae-98dcba22cb0f", "status": "Failed", "submissionTime": "2022-03-07T17:13:56.815992+00:00"}